 Please note the following tips to ensure that a strong petition is filed timely:

-· Before filing the H-B petition the employer has to receive a certified Labor Condition Application (LCA) from the Department of Labor (DOL).
+- Before filing the H-B petition the employer has to receive a certified Labor Condition Application (LCA) from the Department of Labor (DOL).
 It typically takes about seven business days for the DOL to certify an LCA, so the LCA should also be filed as soon as possible.
+We have seen USCIS challenge the certified LCA as being related to the position by raising the question about the Prevailing Wage (PW) and occupation level (I, II, III or IV) selected in LCA.
+USCIS typically relies on DOL's ETA Prevailing Wage Determination Policy Guidance of November 2009 in challenging the LCA.
+Therefore, it is important that LCA is properly prepared and submitted.

 Can I file H-1B petition if it was denied or currently in RFE or Motions/Appeal Stage?